johnsosc/626finalproj/README.md

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/YellowTaxi_DOEveningCount.PNG)

 --------------------------------------------------
-## Observations
+## Observations - Distance
 * In both the morning and evening commutes, green taxi had a smaller average distance traveled than the yellow taxi service.
+## Observations - Trip Instances
 * In both the morning and evening commutes, green taxi had fewer trip instances than the yellow taxi service.

-Below is a description list of the most active locations for yellow and green taxi during the evening and morning locations
+Below is a description list of the most active locations for yellow and green taxi during the evening and morning locations.

  Green Taxi | Yellow Taxi |
 -------------|-------------|